-Our board of directors will have two standing committees: an audit committee and a compensation committee.
+Our board of directors has three standing committees: an audit committee, a compensation committee and a nominating and corporate governance committee.
 Subject to phase-in rules and a limited exception, the rules of NASDAQ and Rule 10A-3 of the Exchange Act require that the audit committee of a listed company be comprised solely of independent directors, and the rules of NASDAQ require that the compensation committee of a listed company be comprised solely of independent directors.